riboney-notes/Git_Restaurant/README.md

 - [ ] Modifying commit history with git rebase and git squash
 - [ ] Being able to revert changes with git

-## Project Description
+## Description

+- **WHAT**:
-- **Main idea:** work text files to simulate working with code and real-life development scenarios
+   - Work on text files to simulate working with code and real-life development scenarios
+- **WHY**:
-   - *WHY*: allows anyone to participate regardless of their coding experience
+   - Allow anyone, regardless of coding experience, to participate and learn to work with git
+- **HOW**
-- **What**: Participants will be creating a *Three course meal* or *Breakfast, Lunch, and Dinner* 🍽
+   - Participants will be working on a *Three course meal* 🍽
+   - **WTF?**:
-   - *How*: pushing commits each meal's folder
+      - *Work* - git commits consisting of ingredients, cooking steps/actions, pictures, etc that will be pushed to each respective meal's folder
-      - Commits will contain: ingredients, cooking steps/actions, pictures
-- **Potential tasks**:
+- **Scenarios!**:
    - *Scenario*: A recipe for a meal needs to be changed
       - *Reason*: Changing app requirements during development
       - *Outcome*: Get exposure to creating git issues and handling it with feature branching workflow
-   - *Scenario*: Have two people team up like Remy and Alfredo from Ratatouille on the same meal
+   - *Scenario*: Have two people team up (*like Remy🐭 and Alfredo🧑‍🍳 from Ratatouille*)
       - *Reason*: Have members work on the same file and push commits at the same time to create merge conflicts
       - *Outcome*: Learning to handle merge conflicts and sync with `main` when merging commits
    - *Scenario*: Investigate the source of a food poisioning